edgio-docs/edgio-docs/guides/serverless_functions.md

     // req.path   - The request path
     // req.body   - The request body as a string
     // req.method - The request method
     // req.headers  - The request headers.
-Keys are header names, values are either a string, or when multiple values for the same header name are present, an array of strings.
+Keys are lower-case header names, values are either a string, or when multiple values for the same header name are present, an array of strings.
     // req.query - The params extracted from the request URL's query string
     // req.secure - true if the connection to Layer0 is secure (HTTPS) or false if not (HTTP).